niplav/site/pipe_rings.md

 seems like a frivolous waste of energy and computing power.

-Fortunately for me, somebody else has done this already, creating a gif that displays its own MD5 sum (created by [spq](https://twitter.com/__spq__/status/838583044260904960)):
+Fortunately for me, somebody else has done this already, creating a gif that displays its own MD5 sum (made by [spq](https://twitter.com/__spq__/status/838583044260904960)):

 ![A gif that displays its own MD5 sum](./img/pipe_rings/md5.gif "A gif that displays its own MD5 sum.
 The MD5 sum is F5CA4F935D44685C431A8BF788C0EACA.")